 An NMI will occur when a load or store instruction experiences a bus fault.
 The fault resulting in an NMI is handled in an imprecise manner, meaning that the instruction that causes the fault is allowed to retire and the associated NMI is taken afterwards.
 NMIs are never masked by the MIE bit.
 NMIs are masked however while in debug mode or while single stepping with STEPIE = 0 in the dcsr CSR.
 This means that many instructions may retire before the NMI is visible to the core if debugging is taking place.
-Once the NMI is visible to the core, at most two instructions may retire before the NMI is taken.
-This is guaranteed, as the core will stop issuing new instructions when any interrupt, including NMI, is pending.
-This will eventually cause an interruptible time slot.
+Once the NMI is visible to the core, at most two instructions will retire before the NMI is taken.

-If an NMI becomes pending while in debug mode as described above, the NMI will be taken in the first available cycle after debug mode has been exited.
+If an NMI becomes pending while in debug mode as described above, the NMI will be taken immediately after debug mode has been exited.